Foundation Policies and Procedures

 Fund Managers, or their approved designee(s), are responsible for ensuring that all deposits and disbursements to Foundation accounts are in accordance with the account guidelines and the donor's intent.
 Specific responsibilities include:

-- Reviewing all forms requiring the Fund Manager's signature and submitting them to the Foundation Office for processing on a timely basis;
+• Reviewing all forms requiring the Fund Manager's signature and submitting them to the Foundation Office for processing on a timely basis;

-- Abiding by Foundation policies and procedures;
+• Abiding by Foundation policies and procedures;

-- Reviewing balances, especially of endowed accounts, to ensure appropriate management of the funds;
+• Reviewing balances to ensure appropriate management of the funds;

-- Ensuring that the funds available for expenditure each year, especially of endowed accounts, are spent (or have a spending plan), before the end of the fiscal year for the appropriate purpose;
+• Ensuring that the funds available for expenditure each year, especially of endowed accounts, are spent (or have a spending plan) before the end of the fiscal year for the appropriate purpose;

-- Ensuring that any discrepancies are rectified in a timely manner;
+• Ensuring that any discrepancies are rectified in a timely manner;

-- Ensuring adequate funds are available in the spending account to cover requested disbursements.
+• Ensuring adequate funds are available in the spending account to cover requested disbursements.
 Fund Managers should be aware that disbursements may not be made by the Foundation if adequate funds are not available in the account;

 Demonstrating Donor Impact

-Fund Managers are responsible for ensuring that accounts remain in good standing and should understand that it is highly recommended that the funding available, especially from endowed accounts, is spent (or are part of a spending plan) each fiscal year.
+Fund Managers are responsible for ensuring that accounts remain in good standing and should understand that it is highly recommended that the funding available, especially from endowed accounts, is spent (or is part of a spending plan) each fiscal year.

 The Office of Donor Relations will request that Fund Managers provide information regarding how funds are spent during the fiscal year, particularly the spending generated by endowed funds.
 This information may be included in Donor Impact Reports that are prepared for donors after each fiscal year closes.
-It is important to demonstrate the impact and positive effects of donor philanthropic contributions on students, programs and initiatives occurring at the University.
+It is important to demonstrate the impact and positive effects of donor philanthropic contributions on students, programs, and initiatives occurring at the University.

 The Foundation will always follow any and all regulatory requirements in its endowment management.
 Whenever there is a question about the endowment policies of the Foundation, it should be resolved in a donor-centric manner.